 Biological Safety Cabinet Certification

-Biological Safety cabinets (BSC) and other HEPA filters containing equipment such as in-line HEPA filters and laminar flow hoods (LFH) must be assessed on a yearly basis to ensure that they are providing the appropriate product, personnel and/or environment protection.
+Biological Safety cabinets (BSC) and other HEPA filters containing equipment such as in-line HEPA filters and laminar flow hoods (LFH) must be assessed on an annual basis to ensure that they are providing the appropriate product, personnel and/or environment protection.
 In addition to providing protection to the researcher and the experiment, the certification also ensures compliance with UBC policies and standards.

 Certification Service Provider